xfac11/Project3D/README.md

 # Project3D
 Project Directx 3D 11

-Box creation with size and position only
+Box creation with size and position only (Färdigt?)

 1.2
 Mandatory techniques or implementation details: